-Montreal, 27 March 2018—The Commission for Environmental Cooperation (CEC) released today a comprehensive report on the state of food loss and waste in Canada, Mexico and the United States developed through the CEC’s North American Initiative on Food Waste Reduction and Recovery.
-Characterization and Management of Food Loss and Waste in North America documents adverse socio-economic and environmental impacts of food loss and waste, and actions that the industrial, commercial, institutional, government and nongovernmental sectors can implement to mitigate these impacts.
+The Commission for Environmental Cooperation (CEC) released a comprehensive report on the state of food loss and waste in Canada, Mexico and the United States.
+It is developed through the CEC’s North American Initiative on Food Waste Reduction and Recovery.
+Characterization and Management of Food Loss and Waste in North America documents adverse socio-economic and environmental impacts of food loss and waste.
+As well as actions that the industrial, commercial, institutional, government and nongovernmental sectors can implement.
+All to mitigate these impacts.

 Food Loss and Waste in North America

 The report estimates that 168 million tonnes of food are wasted in North America each year, with Americans wasting 415 kilograms (915 pounds) per capita, Canadians 396 kilograms (873 pounds) per capita, and Mexicans 249 kilograms (549 pounds) per capita.
-With notable differences between the three countries, the report finds that the largest share of food loss and waste in North America, 67 million tonnes/year, occurs at the consumer level.
-There are 52 million tonnes wasted in the industrial, commercial, and institutional levels and 49 million tonnes at the pre-harvest level.
-These losses represent a huge waste of social, economic and natural resources and have significant environmental impacts.
+With notable differences between the three countries, the report finds that the largest share of food loss and waste in North America.
+That’s where 67 million tonnes/year, occurs at the consumer level.
+There are 52 million tonnes wasted.
+Combined in the industrial, commercial, and institutional levels.
+That’s 49 million tonnes at the pre-harvest level.
+These losses represent therefore a huge waste of social, economic and natural resources.
+As well as have significant environmental impacts.

 Environmental and Socio-economic Impacts of Food Loss and Waste

-The report estimates that the annual environmental and socio-economic impacts of food loss and waste across North America are stark.
-They include:
+The report also estimates that the annual environmental and socio-economic impacts of food loss and waste.
+All across North America are stark.
+They also include:

-• 193 million tonnes of greenhouse gas (GHG) emissions resulting from the life-cycle of wasted food, from production to disposal (equal to the GHG emissions generated by 41 million cars driven continuously for a year)
+- 193 million tonnes of greenhouse gas (GHG) emissions as a result from the life-cycle of wasted food.
+I mean from production to disposal.
+For it’s equal to the GHG emissions generated by 41 million cars driven continuously for a year.

-The report outlines several key areas of opportunity to address food loss and waste in the industrial, commercial, and institutional sectors:
+The report also outlines several key areas of opportunity.
+Thereby to address food loss and waste in the industrial, commercial, and institutional sectors:

-• Source reduction – Reducing food waste at the source through inventory management and offering reduced portion sizes in foodservice to reduce plate waste, increasing the marketability of produce by accepting and integrating second-grade produce into retail settings (typically at a discount), storage and transportation improvements to maintain quality, and collaboration between stakeholders to standardize date labels so they are clear and consistent to reduce confusion at all stages of the food supply chain
+a.
+Reducing food waste at the source.
+That’s through inventory management and offering reduced portion sizes in foodservice.
+That’ll reduce plate waste.
+Also will be increasing the marketability of produce by accepting and integrating second-grade produce into retail settings (typically at a discount).
+In addition, storage and transportation improvements to maintain quality.
+Finally and collaboration between stakeholders to standardize date labels.
+Again that’s so they are clear and consistent to reduce confusion.
+This is at all stages of the food supply chain

 To reduce greenhouse gas emissions associated with food loss and waste, the report lists source reduction, food rescue and recovery as having the greatest potentials for savings on greenhouse gas emissions and as preferable to recycling.
 Disposal is identified as the least preferable approach.

-Characterization and Management of Food Loss and Waste in North America was released as a complement to a recently announced CEC report, Characterization and Management of Organic Waste in North America, as part of its two-year project, the North American Initiative on Food Waste Reduction and Recovery.
-The project examines the impacts of food loss and waste on food security, the economy and the environment by calculating its impacts, and providing tools and education to prevent and reduce those impacts.
+Characterization and Management of Food Loss and Waste in North America was released as a complement to a recently announced CEC report.
+It’s called Characterization and Management of Organic Waste in North America.
+For it is part of its two-year project, the North American Initiative on Food Waste Reduction and Recovery.
+The project examines the impacts of food loss and waste on food security.
+As well as the economy and the environment by calculating its impacts.
+As well as providing tools and education to prevent and reduce those impacts.

-For more information or to read the full white paper and foundational report, please visit www3.cec.org/fw.
+Finally and for more information.
+Also, to read the full white paper and foundational report, please visit www3.cec.org/fw.